Effects of Backtracking on PageRank

 Non-backtracking PageRank is the same as PageRank but the random walk step is now a non-backtracking random walk \cite{arrigo2019non,aleja2019non}.
 In order to compare standard and non-backtracking PageRank, we look at an alternative representation of standard PageRank.
-We define a graph $\hat{G}$ by creating a directed edge $i\rightarrow j$ and $j\rightarrow i$ for every edge $i\sim j$ in $G$ and letting these directed edges be the nodes of $\hat{G}$.
-Two directed edge $(i,j)$ and $(k,l)$ are connected in $\hat{G}$ if $j=k$.
+We will view the random walk as a walk on the directed edges of the graph.
+To this end, define a graph $\hat{G}$ whose vertex set is the set of directed edges of $G$.
+We put a directed edge from $(i,j)$ to $(k,l)$ in $\hat{G}$ if $j=k$.
 We encapsulate this information in a matrix $C$:

-Let $\hat{D}$ be the diagonal degree matrix of $\hat{G}$.
+Let $\hat{D}$ be the diagonal out-degree matrix of $\hat{G}$.
 Additionally we define the matrices

 which are used to project from the vertices of $G$ to its ``lifted'' edges and vice versa.
 Arrigo et.~al.~\cite{arrigo2019non} use these matrices to calculate PageRank of $G$ using the graph $\hat{G}$.